A Parameter-Free Two-Bit Covariance Estimator with Improved Operator Norm Error Rate: Introduction

-\end{theorem} The novel estimator in (\ref{aosesti}) represents a significant progress in covariance estimation, which has already sparked interest and led to subsequent research endeavors: Chen {\it et al.} extended it to high-dimensional sparse case and heavy-tailed samples in \cite[Sec.
-II]{chen2022high}, then also developed a multi-bit covariance estimator for heavy-tailed distribution with near minimax non-asymptotic guarantees in \cite[Sec.
+Moreover, under the scaling of $n\gtrsim _K \frac{d\|\bm{\Sigma}\|_\infty\log (nd)}{\|\bm{\Sigma}\|_{op}}$, $\|\bm{\widehat{\Sigma}}_{na}- \bm{\Sigma}\| _{op}\lesssim _K \sqrt{\frac{d\|\bm{\Sigma}\|_{op}\|\bm{\Sigma}\|_\infty\log(nd)(\log n)^2}{n}}$ holds with high probability. \end{theorem} The novel estimator in (\ref{aosesti}) represents a significant progress in covariance estimation, which has already sparked interest and led to subsequent research endeavors: Chen {\it et al.} extended it to high-dimensional sparse case {(with unknown sparsity pattern)} and heavy-tailed samples in \cite[Sec.
+II]{chen2022high}, and also developed a multi-bit covariance estimator for heavy-tailed distribution with near minimax non-asymptotic guarantees in \cite[Sec.
 3.1]{chen2022quantizing}; Yang {\it et al.} \cite{yang2023plug} extended it to the complex domain and applied to massive MIMO system; more recently, Dirksen and Maly proposed its tuning-free version by using data-driven dithering \cite{dirksen2023tuning}.